- What Is The Average Life Expectancy In Canada?

 - Environmental Conditions: Places have some environmental conditions, such as air pollution or sunlight, that affect health, similar to a natural disaster.

-Work is still done to address these geographic inequalities and to provide all Canadians equal opportunities to live long and healthy lives wherever they are.
+Work is still being done to address these geographic inequalities and to provide all Canadians equal opportunities to live long and healthy lives wherever they are.

 Addressing Indigenous Life Expectancy Gaps in Canada